Published November 2017

-The effects of a victim of cyberbullying are proven and some of the main results are psychological, emotional and physical stress.
-These types of experiences over an extended period of time cause extreme damage which often manifest physically.
-Depression and anxiety are the main results which can effect just about every part of a person’s ability to live a full live.
+The effects on a victim of cyber-bullying are proven and some of the main results are psychological, emotional or physical stress.
+These types of experiences over an extended period of time cause extreme damage, which often manifests physically.
+Depression and anxiety are the main results, which can affect just about every person’s ability to live a full life.

 Each person's response to being bullied varies.

-For children, harmful effects that are common are use of alcohol and drugs, tendency to skip school, very apparent low self-esteem and sometimes deteriorating physical health or perhaps even eating and sleep disorders.
+Harmful effects that are common in children as a result of bullying may include drug and alcohol abuse, tendencies to skip school, apparent low self-esteems, deteriorating physical health and even eating and sleep disorders.

-Currently, the stat is that 2-4 out of 10 children are or have been attacked online in one way or another.
-In a country where we have 30-50 children per classroom, that’s 6-20 victims per classroom.
+The current statistics show that two to three in every ten children either are or have been attacked online, in one way or another.
+In a country where we have twenty to fifty children in a classroom, that statistic corresponds to six to twenty victims per classroom.
 That is extremely high.

-One of the most disturbing results of social media abuse and the trend for teenagers to broadcast is their suicides live on social media sites such as Periscope.
-This appears to be an extreme type of situation, and the Chambers in South Africa is reportedly only aware of a few isolated cases – however, I do believe the majority of online abuse is never reported and because it is not seen as a crime, there is no real record being kept.
-When there is no record, it’s easy to shun accountability and responsibility and this is one of the reasons why the attackers are so good at not being caught.
+One of the most disturbing results of social media abuse and the ever-growing trend for teens to broadcast is that their suicides live on social media sites, such as Periscope.
+This seems to be an extreme situation, and the Chambers in South Africa are reportedly only aware of a few isolated cases.
+However, I do believe that the majority of online abuse is never reported and because it is not considered a crime, there is no real record being kept.
+When there is no record it is easy to shun accountability and this is one of the reasons the attackers are so good at getting away with it.

-Unfortunately, the fact is, until law and the execution of the law catches up, the responsibility for protection is that of loved ones.
-The challenge is that the victim’s behaviour often changes over a long period of time.
+Unfortunately, until law and the execution of the law catches up, the responsibility of protection is that of loved ones.
+The challenge is that the victim’s behaviour changes over a long period of time.

-I do believe that cyberbullying extends to groups of victims.
-For example, comments to a type of race, or demographic, or even a groups social standing or type of work.
-This week in South Africa there has been a huge social media trend on farm murders.
+I do believe that cyber-bullying extends to groups of victims.
+For example, comments to or about a certain race, demographic or even groups of a certain social standing or type of work.
+In South Africa this week there was a huge social media trend on farm murders.

-Not that it matters in context of this article, but the writer is correct.
-The reason for the post might however not have been to point out an error in execution of law.
-A result of this post might be more division of people based on race.
+Not that it matters in context to this article, but the writer is correct.
+The reasons for the post might, however, not have been to point out an error in execution of law.
+A result of this post might be more about the division of people based on race.
 Here are some posts related to the subject.
-The point of sharing this is to show a real time example, of social media, related to a demographic, who might suggest they are being bullied online.
+The point of sharing this is to show a real time example of social media related to a demographic, who might suggest they are being bullied online.

 Fact is, WORDS do not inflict physical harm to groups of people.
-We assign value to words, personally.
-Then, harm is done.
-Sometimes, the reaction is physical.
+We assign value to words, personally, and then harm is done.
+Sometimes the reaction is physical.

-The effects of cyberbullying vary for individuals.
-Research illustrates that cyberbullying adversely affects youth to a higher degree than adolescents and adults.
-Youth are more likely to suffer since they are still growing mentally.
+The effects of cyber-bullying vary from individual to individual.
+Research illustrates that cyber-bullying adversely affects youth to a higher degree than adolescents and adults.
+Youths are more likely to suffer since they are still growing mentally.

 There was even a report I found during my research of a woman killing herself after she caught her husband watching it.